ebencol/Python_Guide/algorithms/string_array.md

 ## Question

-Find the contiguous subarray with the largest sum.
+Find the largest sum of the contiguous subarray.

 ### Example